March 21st is National Single Parents' Day, an observance that began over 30 years ago with a proclamation by President Ronald Reagan.

 - Housing discrimination.
 Under the Fair Housing Act, it's illegal to deny housing to people based on familial composition, the presence of children, or gender stereotypes.
 So landlords can't refuse to rent you a house solely based on the fact that you're a single parent or that your kids will be living there with you -- even though some may try.

 Of course these are just the tip of the iceberg when it comes to legal issues facing single parents.
-If you find yourself a bit overwhelmed, let an attorney experienced in dealing with your specific type of issue help you figure out the best solution for you and your family.
+If you find yourself a bit overwhelmed, let an experienced family attorney help you figure out the best solution for you and your family.

 - Top 10 Legal Issues for Single Moms (FindLaw's Law and Daily Life)